 At summer camps and resorts, ropes courses are built high off the ground, designed for an adrenalin rush as participants test their physical limits.

-Rather than focusing on showing courage by climbing high, the Bluff Plantation ropes course is about getting grounded – exploring past behavior, learning new ways to communicate, working with others, and rebuilding skills to enable participants to maintain sobriety over the long-term.
+Rather than focusing on showing courage by climbing high, the Bluff ropes course is about getting grounded – exploring past behavior, learning new ways to communicate, working with others, and rebuilding skills to enable participants to maintain sobriety over the long-term.

 Teaching important lessons through physical challenges